ahmed-youssef/WirelessGINI/README.md

 #### Create API

-The user creates an XML file "MyTopology.xml" that captures the user's requested topology (see the example folder for an example).
+The user creates an XML file "MyTopology.xml" that captures the user's requested topology (see the Example folder for an example of a TSF).

 ```
 # Create Topology using the Topology Specification File
 TSF = open("MyTopology.xml").read()
-status = wgini_client.Create(TSF, ClientIP)
+status = wgini_client.Create(TSF, "192.168.55.197")
 ```
 *Status* is a string that indicates whether or not the operation was successful.
 If the operation is not successful, an explanation is provided.